lsst-dm/dm_dev_guide/team/focus-friday.rst

 - Update confluence, which will also result in email notifications that are OK.
 - Perform GitHub work.
 Code reviews, merges etc. which will result in notifications are OK.

-It is acceptable  to set up an out-of-office reply pointing to this page on Quiet Friday.
+It is acceptable  to set up an out-of-office reply pointing to this page on Focus Friday.

 Emergencies and on call
 =======================